Jax-Core/ValliStart/README.md

 3. Select the **Music** module to enable it.
 4. Refresh ValliStart and your media controls for any website should work.

 **The other modules, on the other hand, do not necessitate the installation of any additional applications or extensions.
-So, you can simply enable them using the same method as described above for the Media Controls module.**
+So, you can simply enable them using the same method as described above for the Music module.**

 <p align="right">
     <b><a href="#top">↥ back to top</a></b>